tweag/topiary/docs/book/src/guides/adding-a-new-language.md

 <div class="warning">

-This guide only discusses the _bare minimum_ steps to take to allow Topiary to recognise a new language and drive the test suite.
+This guide discusses the steps needed to allow Topiary to recognise a new language and drive the test suite.
 It does not discuss the details of creating formatting queries for the language.

+The _bare minimum_ -- say, for example, if you only have access to a pre-compiled Topiary binary -- is covered in the first two steps:
+Registering the grammar in the configuration and creating the query file.
+It is not strictly necessary to update the test suite or bake in your query file to be able to iterate on formatting query writing.

 </div>